-A-286 flanges are known for their high strength, creep resistance and oxidation resistance at elevated temperatures.
+A-286 flangesor Alloy 660 are known for their high strength, creep resistance and oxidation resistance at elevated temperatures.
 This iron-nickel-chromium alloy (once age-hardened) provides A-286 flanges with high levels of strength from room temperature up to about 1300°F (700°C).

 A-286 flanges are mildly corrosion resistant.
 While they should not be used for strong acid environments, they provide excellent oxidation resistance up to 1300°F (700°C) in conditions that would typically be found in high temperature exhaust streams.

-Because of these properties, A-286 flanges are often found in high temperature engine, manifold, exhaust and turbine applications as well as off-shore oil & gas applications.
+Because of the properties of Alloy 660, A-286 flanges are often found in high temperature engine, manifold, exhaust and turbine applications as well as off-shore oil & gas applications.

 A-286 Heat Treatments: There are several heat treatment combinations for A-286 all with slight variations in performance.
 They can be specified via an AMS number or a 660 Class: A, B, C or D, with most common specified as class A or D. The A-286 grades A, B and C all have the same min tensile strength and min yield strength of 130ksi and 85ksi respectively.
 However grade D is significantly better yield with a min tensile of 130ksi and a min yield of 105ksi.

 By AMS numbers, the most common for A-286 is AMS 5737 (same as Grade A) and then AMS 5732 (same as Grade B).